 Plans underway for 50th anniversary of Richmond explosions

+Planning is starting for events to remember the 50th anniversary of deadly explosions in the downtown Richmond area.
 The April 6, 1968 blasts killed more than 40 people, injured more than 120 others and destroyed 15 buildings in the community east of Indianapolis.
-The back-to-back explosions and resulting fires eliminated all evidence to determine how it started, according to the Pal-Item .

 Comments